Painting the Poets by Claire Eastgate:

 A Portrait Artist’s response to contemporary voices in poetry

 Painting the Poets is a unique concept: an exhibition of painted portraits by Claire Eastgate celebrating the lives and work of some the UK’s finest contemporary female poets.
 Eastgate’s legacy project documents an unprecedented time in history where a growing collective of women’s voices are writing and performing poetry with fresh perspectives.
-Launching at a London venue in Autumn 2019 these vibrant portraits reflect the rich diversity of the UK’s poetry community through the portraits of 27 writers and performers.
-Where portraiture and the powerful voice of poetry merge into one, the exhibition is set to engage and inspire a broad and diverse audience.
+These vibrant portraits reflect the rich diversity of the UK’s poetry community, where portraiture and the powerful voice of poetry merge into one.
+The exhibition, due for completion early 2020, is set to engage and inspire a broad and diverse audience.

 The idea for the exhibition was conceived as Eastgate worked on a double portrait to honour the important contributions to poetry of Gillian Clarke, former National Poet of Wales and Carol Ann Duffy, DBE, whose term as Poet Laureate draws to a close in 2019.
 The painting was shortlisted for the National Portrait Gallery BP Award 2017 which went on to tour the UK.
 It was an historic event when Duffy became the first woman poet laureate.
 Eastgate’s portrait simultaneously marks Duffy’s personal achievement and draws attention to the erstwhile absence of women in the laureateship timeline thus far.
 Eastgate became aware of the groundswell of a new generation of women writing poetry in the wake of Duffy’s laureateship, one that is shaping and being shaped by shifting social norms.
 The discovery of these eclectic new voices served as a catalyst for the project.